simonscmap/cmap-node-api/utility/distributed-datasets.md

 - `candidateLocations`: the array of viable server names (e.g. `["ranier", "cluster]`)
 - `errorMessage`: in cases where a detailed error message is needed

+Here are a few major inflection points of the implementation:

-### EXEC queries versus Custom Queries
+### EXEC queries versus Custom Queries and the Extraction of Table Names

-Internally, the function accommodates two cases, based on whether it determines if the query is executing a sproc with an `EXEC` command.
+The first analytical job the module must perform is the extraction of the names of the tables that will be visited by the query (see [extractTableNamesFromQuery](/utility/router/pure.js).
+But, the approach varies based on the type of query.
+The module accommodates two exclusive and exhaustive categories: the query is either executing a sproc (stored procedure) with an `EXEC` command, or it is executing a custom query, such as a `SELECT`.

 1. if it is an `EXEC`: the table names (if any) in the `EXEC` query are extracted with custom string parsing
 2. otherwise: the query is parsed with a query parser [node-sql-parser](https://github.com/taozhi8833998/node-sql-parser), and table names are yielded by the resulting `AST`.